grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

       - Cache query timeouts
         - Check store-gateway logs and look for warnings about timed out Memcached queries (example query: `{namespace="example-mimir-cluster", name=~"store-gateway.*"} |= "level=warn" |= "memcached" |= "timeout"`)
         - If there are indeed a lot of timed out Memcached queries, consider whether the store-gateway Memcached timeout setting (`-blocks-storage.bucket-store.chunks-cache.memcached.timeout`) is sufficient
-    - By consulting the "Queue length" panel of the "Mimir / Queries" dashboard, determine if queries are waiting in queue due to busy queriers (an indication of this would be queue length > 0 for some time)
+    - By consulting the "Queue length" panel of the `Mimir / Queries` dashboard, determine if queries are waiting in queue due to busy queriers (an indication of this would be queue length > 0 for some time)
     - If queries are waiting in queue
       - Consider scaling up number of queriers if they're not auto-scaled; if auto-scaled, check auto-scaling parameters
     - If queries are not waiting in queue